can-it/ngx-can-it/projects/ngx-can-it/README.md

 ## Features

-- Simplified authorization implementation: NgxCanIt simplifies the process of adding authorization functionality to your Angular app with the provided `CanItPipe` and `CanItDirective`.
+- Simplified authorization implementation: NgxCanIt simplifies the process of adding authorization functionality to your Angular app with the provided `CanItPipe`, `CanItDirective`, etc..
-- Support for nested authorization scenarios: Use `NgxCanIt.forNewScope()` to create a new authorization scope, which helps in cases where the app has multiple authorization contexts.
+- Support for nested authorization scenarios: Use `NgxCanItModule.forNewScope()` to create a new authorization scope, which helps in cases where the app has multiple authorization contexts.

 ## Installation